 She has a Bachelor of Science in Physics from the University of the Pacific and a Preliminary Single Subject Teaching Credential in the subject of Physics from California State University, Sacramento.
 She has an extreme passion for the sciences and math and is excited to share that passion with others.

 She lives in Roseville with her husband, cat, and two Australian Shepherd puppies.
 Her hobbies include, hiking, mountain biking, and snowboarding.

-Simona teaches 11th grade U.S. History, Parzival and Modern Novel, and 12th grade Architecture, Cultural Studies, and Civics.
-She was inspired to become a teacher by the belief that education is one of the most important things humans can engage in, both as mentors and as disciples.
-She chooses to teach in a Waldorf school because she wants to work in an educational environment that strives to meet the full potential and dignity of human beings.
+Simona was inspired to become a teacher by the belief that education is one of the most important things humans can engage in, both as disciples and as mentors.
+She teaches American Literature, Architecture, Modern Novel, Parzival, Sacred Texts of the World, US History, and World Cultures – a range of classes that explore the diversity of human experience.
+She chooses to teach in a Waldorf school because she enjoys working in an educational environment that strives to meet the full potential and dignity of human beings.

-She holds a BA in English, an MA in British and American Studies, both from the University of Timisoara, Romania, and a Ph.D. in German Studies with an emphasis in Comparative Literature from the University of California, Irvine.
-Before joining Sacramento Waldorf School, she taught language and cultural studies at various Universities in the U.S.
+She holds a BA in English, an MA in American Studies, both from the University of Timisoara, Romania, and a PhD in German Studies with an emphasis in Comparative Literature from the University of California, Irvine.
+Before joining Sacramento Waldorf School, she taught language and cultural studies at various universities in the U.S.

 She lives in Fair Oaks with her husband and their daughter, a current Sacramento Waldorf School student.
 She enjoys traveling, skiing, and playing with dogs.

 Lower School & High School Gardening

 Farmer Steve, as he is known, came to Sacramento Waldorf School in 2001 and runs the campus’ 3.5-acre working farm, including its gardening curriculum.
 With 10 years of experience in organic farming and five years of experience as a market garden business owner, Stephen holds a BS in Business Marketing from Central Connecticut State University.